Woodface: Music

+Reception and legacy

+Chris Woodstra of AllMusic gave the album four and a half stars out of five, saying: "Woodface represents the joy of reunion and the freedom of a collaborative effort. [...]
+The songs are easily their finest to date, combining flawless melodies and the outstanding harmonies of the brothers' perfectly matched voices."
+The album was included in the 2005 book 1001 Albums You Must Hear Before You Die.
+Kate Taylor of Beat wrote: "Woodface will be remembered as bridging the gap between the Antipodes and the UK."

 Track listing

 "I'm Still Here" follows "How Will You Go" in track 14 as a hidden track at 3:37 after 30 seconds silence.
 The version released as a hidden track in 1991 is an excerpt containing the first minute of the full track, which appears on the 2016 deluxe edition of the album.

 The following songs were recorded by Crowded House for Woodface before Tim Finn became involved but were not included on the album.
 Seven appeared on the 1999 rarities collection Afterglow; "Fields Are Full of Your Kind" and "My Legs Are Gone" appeared on the bonus disc to the deluxe edition.
 "My Legs Are Gone" had previously been released on I Like It Rare, a rarities compilation available through Frenz of the Enz, the official Crowded House fan club.
 "Fields Are Full of Your Kind" remained unreleased until the deluxe edition of Woodface.